 Wondering how water hardness impacts water heaters?
 What steps can you take to solve this problem?
 In this guide, we will go over all of the questions you might have.

-What do we mean by Water Hardness?
+What Is Water Hardness?

 Hard water usually refers to water that contains a lot of magnesium and calcium.
 The water develops this property by passing through different rocks before reaching the ground.